ldbc/ldbc_snb_interactive_v1_impls/README.md

 Implementations for the Workload components of the LDBC Social Network Benchmark ([specification](https://ldbc.github.io/ldbc_snb_docs/)).

+:warning: Implementations in this repository are work-in-progress and are neither validated nor audited.
+Therefore, they should not be considered as official implementations until they are published in a peer-reviewed paper (planned for Q2 2018).

 ## Implementations

 Each project has its own README: